willcode/gr-soapy/README.md

 5. `make`
 6. `sudo make install`

-If this is the first time you are building the gr-satnogs module run `sudo ldconfig`
+If this is the first time you are building the gr-soapy module run `sudo ldconfig`

 #### Advanced